Home Buyer's Guide

 As a home buyer or seller, you may need the following forms, found on the IRS website, to prepare your taxes:

 Tax Deductible Moving Expenses

 If you purchase a home and meet distance and time tests relative to the location of your old home and your new job, you may deduct certain moving expenses on your tax return.
 The costs of renting a moving van, hiring movers, and the cost of gas or the standard mileage rate are examples of moving expenses that may be taken as an adjustment to income.
+If you are an employee, you must work full-time in the general area of your new workplace for at least 39 weeks during the 12 months right after you move.
+If you are self-employed, you must work full-time in the general area of your new workplace for at least 39 weeks during the first 12 months and a total of at least 78 weeks during the 24 months right after you move.
 Moving expenses paid by an employer may not be deductible.
-The standard mileage rate for moving is 19 (23.5 cents after June 30) cents per mile for 2011.
 Keep the IRS informed of your most recent address by using the IRS change of address acknowledgment, Form 8822, Change of Address.

 What documents should you save regarding your home?
 It’s very important to keep the Form HUD-1 Settlement Statement from the closing, real estate tax records, mortgage statements, tax returns from the year of the home purchase and any years you claimed expenses for a home office, and the costs of improvements made to your home.
 When this primary residence is sold at a later date, the homeowner will need these documents to figure the adjusted basis of the home for tax purposes.